Follow Proper Ladder Angle Rule to Avoid Risks

 How far should a ladder extend above the roof?

-When using a ladder to reach your roof for cleaning or painting, there are safety rules to look out for.
-Apart from using a rightly angled extension ladder, also ensure your ladder that extends above the roofline, so you don’t need to step on the last three rungs.
+Apart from using a rightly angled extension ladder, ensure your ladder extends above the roofline so you don’t need to step on the last three rungs.

 For instance, if you are working on a 22 feet roof, ensure you a ladder is higher than 22 inches.
-You can also visit this link to know more about it.

 Conclusion

 You should always ensure that the ladder you are using, whether single standing or safety step ladder is at the right angle.
-Also, ensure to cross-check the safety guides for assurance.